nuuuwan/infographics/README.md

-# Cartogram
+# Infographics

-Draw cartograms with MatPlotLib and GeoPandas
+Draw infographics with MatPlotLib and GeoPandas

 ## Release History